 There are no justifications for cheating, only reasons that drive people to make such a decision.
 In a 2019 study on the motives behind cheating, researchers picked out eight main reasons that included boredom, hunger, anger, neglect, and lack of interest.
 Let’s take a more detailed look at these:

 When examining many of the reasons people cheat, a lack of variety in the relationship was a recurring theme—particularly among men.
-Let’s face it: Monogamous relationships mean spending time with the same person every single day for the rest of life.
-You know them—their body, their likes and dislikes.
+Let’s face it: Monogamous relationships mean spending time with the same person every single day for the rest of your life.
+You know them—their body, their likes, and dislikes.
 Some people want to explore other lands, so to speak, leading them to someone else.

 Falling Out Of Love